Conveyor belt joint types and joining techniques

 Investigating Types of Conveyor Belt Joints

-Easy to Use and Reasonably Priced
+Butt Joint: Easy to Use and Reasonably Priced

 One of the simplest and most affordable types of joints for conveyor belts is the butt joint.
 The belt ends must be aligned before being joined together with an adhesive bond, vulcanization, or mechanical fastening.